liam2/liam2/doc/usersguide/source/processes.rst

 proportion defined externaly.

 There are different ways to choose which individuals are taken.
-The methodology used for now by LIAM 2 is called "alignment by sorting", that is, for each category, the N individuals with the highest scores are selected.
+The methodology used for now by LIAM2 is called "alignment by sorting", that is, for each category, the N individuals with the highest scores are selected.

 The score computation is not done internally by the align() function, but is